groovybits/aibotbuilder/README.md

   --your_name YOUR_NAME
-                        Your name for the chatbot --folder FOLDER       Path to the folder containing Facebook data --gpt_summarizer_model GPT_SUMMARIZER_MODEL
+                        Your name for the chatbot --folder FOLDER       Path to the folder containing Facebook data --gpt_fine_tuned_model GPT_FINE_TUNED_MODEL
-                        Name of the GPT summarization model to use --gpt_fine_tuned_model GPT_FINE_TUNED_MODEL
-                        Name of the GPT fine-tuned model to use --output OUTPUT       Output file for the training data --t5_summarizer_model T5_SUMMARIZER_MODEL
+                        Name of the GPT fine-tuned model to use --output OUTPUT       Output file for the training data --personality PERSONALITY
-                        Summarization model for the training data: use t5-small to enable --personality PERSONALITY
                         General personality of your AI bot --question QUESTION   Question to ask your AI bot